M66B/NetGuard/FAQ.md

 If your language is missing, please contact me to have it added.

 <a name="FAQ54"></a>
-**(54) How to tunnel all TCP connections through the Tor network if you bought the SOCKS feature?**
+**(54) How to tunnel all TCP connections through the Tor network?**

 First, install [Orbot](market://details?id=org.torproject.android), the Android client for Tor, run it, press _Start_, while it connects open its _Settings_ and make sure it's setup to auto-start on device start.

-In NetGuard's _Advanced_ settings enable _Subnet routing_.
+In NetGuard's _Network options_ enable _Subnet routing_ and in _Advanced options_ toggle on

-Having purchased the NetGuard SOCKS feature (this is required), just enable it in _Advanced_ settings, setup address as 127.0.0.1 and port as 9050 (this is the default port, if you changed this in Orbot make the adjustment here also).
+_Use SOCKS5 proxy_ with address 127.0.0.1 and port as 9050 (this is the default port, if you changed this in Orbot make the adjustment here also).

 This should be enough, if testing fails (eg. no connection at all) you can open the app details for Orbot, uncheck _Apply rules and conditions_ and retry.